 How to Read a Nutrition Label in Thailand

-After spending almost a year in Thailand, I learned how to read a nutrition label in Thailand by comparing labels in English to Thai ones.
+After spending over a year in Thailand, I learned how to read a nutrition label in Thailand by comparing labels in English to Thai ones.
 I hope this helps you have a more well-rounded shopping experience!

 Trying to find the right balance of nutrition while traveling, or after moving to another country, can be quite challenging.